GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 Now it's time to create the attestation.
 From the binary authorization docs on what the attestation is: _"An attestation is a digitally signed document, made by a signer, that certifies that a required process in your pipeline was completed and that the resulting container image is authorized for deployment in GKE.
 The attestation itself contains the full path to the version of the container image as stored in your container image registry, as well as a signature created by signing the globally unique digest that identifies a specific container image build"_.

-As Spinnaker can't run a script by itself, to create the attestation, we will rely on a Kubernetes Job running on top of the Spinnaker Kubernetes cluster.
+As Spinnaker can't run a script by itself, to create the attestation, you should rely on a Kubernetes Job running on top of the Spinnaker Kubernetes cluster.

 This job will have a script that will create the attestation along with the signature of the payload required by Binary Authorization.

-We will run the script with the Spinnaker Service Account and need to give permission for this service account in the project hosting the binary authorization artifacts.
+Run the script with the Spinnaker Service Account.
+For it to work this service account needs permission in the project hosting the binary authorization artifacts.
 This ensures that the only party with permissions to access create the attestation is Spinnaker.

 ### Creating the Binary Authorization Job Docker Container Image